 Details of the application process just closed are below for reference but may be subject to change for 2022.

 How to apply for pupillage at Atkin Chambers

-- We require two references (of which at least one should be academic) which should be sent directly by the referees to email@example.com clearly marked with the name of the applicant.
+- You will need two references (of which at least one should be academic).
+They should be sent directly from each referee to us at email@example.com clearly marked with the name of the applicant (ie you).

 - Please list the names of your two referees in your cover letter.

-- Chambers is not a member of the Pupillage Gateway scheme.
-Please apply direct to Chambers.
+Chambers is not a member of the Pupillage Gateway scheme currently and applicants should direct to Chambers.

 Chambers will reimburse all reasonable travel expenses for interviewees.
 Please email email@example.com for details of how to claim.